Superbro525Alt/Tailwind/README.md

   }
 }
 ```
-Keep in mind you will have to import `tailwind.util` and `tailwind.widgets`
+Keep in mind you will have to import `tailwindall.util` and `tailwindall.widgets`

 #### `def __call__(self, *args, **kwargs)`
 Returns the `window._ctk` private attribute.
-This is only for the backend but you may use it for creating your own widgets with `tailwind.widget.Widget()`
+This is only for the backend but you may use it for creating your own widgets with `tailwindall.widget.Widget()`

 #### `def quit(self)`
 Does garbage collection of files created when graphs are rendered.
 Add your own files to this list using `add_garbage_collect_path(self, path)`to add a path to the garbage collection